TosbackCgusBridge-Bot/CGUs-versions/Timeanddate/Privacy Policy.md

 Our online surveys may ask visitors for contact information (such as their email address).
 The customer's contact information is used to contact the visitor when necessary.

 We use third-party advertising companies to serve ads when you visit our Web site.
 These companies may use aggregated information (not including your name, address, email address or telephone number) about your visits to this and other Web sites in order to provide advertisements about goods and services of interest to you.
-If you would like more information about this practice and to know your choices about not having this information used by these companies, click here.
+For more information about this practice and your possibility to opt out, click here.

 Third-party Privacy Policies